niket-sharma/AI-Agents-from-scratch/tutorials/09-langchain/README.md

 3. Chain two agent runs together: first gather research, then write an email.
 4. Add guardrails by checking `result["intermediate_steps"]` and ensuring no tool runs longer than expected.
 5. Compare this LangChain agent with the AutoGen version in `tutorials/08-autogen`—what abstractions feel easier/harder?
+6. Run `multi_langchain_agents.py` and extend the pipeline with a fourth agent (e.g., an executive summary writer) or insert a retry loop if the reviewer says FAIL.

 ## Troubleshooting